milkbottledude/woodlands-jb_tracker/Documentation.md

 That concludes the feature engineering and testing for this model 🤝.

-Next, let's see if we can improve the accuracy of our model even more than we already have, this time by adjusting the model's hyperparameters ⚙️.
+In the next chapter, let's see if we can improve the accuracy of our model even more than we already have, this time by adjusting the model's hyperparameters ⚙️.

-#### RFR model hyperparameters (tbc)
+### 4.5 Hperparameter Tuning (tbc)

 ## Chapter 5: Automation and Website Making